-20 apartments for rent in Camp Taylor, Louisville, KY
+20 apartments for rent near Camp Taylor, Louisville, KY

 Six miles southeast of downtown Louisville lies the neighborhood of Camp Taylor.
 Once a military base, the camp was erected in the early 1900s.
 Named for President Zachary Taylor, the camp was once the largest U.S. training facility in the country, with 50,000 enlisted men.
 The camp fell out of use and was largely dismantled following World War I, giving way to the residential neighborhood that exists today.

 In 1950, the City of Louisville formally annexed the Camp Taylor neighborhood.
 Today its homes are mostly Cape Cod and bungalow in style, dating to the annexation period.
 Many of the homes were constructed using discarded lumber and other materials from the camp buildings, giving these homes a unique history.
 The base was also a setting in F. Scott Fitzgerald’s novel, The Great Gatsby.